00

 Supporting Organizations

-World Misophonia Awareness Day was declared in November of 2024 by soQuiet, a nonprofit misophonia advocacy and support organization, in partnership with the organizations and entities below as well as the Del Valle family.
+World Misophonia Awareness Day was declared in November of 2024 by soQuiet, a nonprofit misophonia advocacy and support organization, with the support of the Del Valle family.
+In July of 2025, the Day was first observed in partnership with the organizations and entities below.

 soQuiet Misophonia Advocacy